schell/renderling.xyz/content/articles/live/light_tiling.md

 **Oof**.
 I've got a bug to chase.

-It looks like each time the test is run I get a different set of bins:
+It looks like each time the test runs I get a different set of bins:

 <div class="images-horizontal">
     <div class="image">